Duran Duran: 2023–present: Danse Macabre

 On 20 March 2023, Duran Duran took to their Instagram to announce they are working on a new musical project, set for release in late 2023.
 The work will feature a collaboration with former band members Andy Taylor and Warren Cuccurullo.
 The project, Danse Macabre, was released on 27 October.
 A Halloween-themed album, it features new songs, reworkings of older material and several covers.

-The first single – the title track "Danse Macabre" – was released on 30 August 2023.
+The first single—the title track "Danse Macabre"—was released on 30 August 2023.
 The second single, "Black Moonlight", followed on 21 September.

 On 13 September 2024, the band released a new reworking of their 1983 single "New Moon on Monday" titled "New Moon (Dark Phase)", ahead of a planned deluxe reissue of Danse Macabre.
 The single features contributions from Andy Taylor.

 In 2025, Carlo Conti announced that Duran Duran would be special guests of Sanremo Music Festival on the third night.
 They performed with Victoria De Angelis.
-On 23 October 2025, the band released a re-recording of their Seven and the Ragged Tiger song "Shadows on Your Side", featuring new guitar parts by Andy Taylor.
+In March 2025, the band teamed up with fragrance house Xerjoff to release two unisex fragrances: NeoRio and Black Moonlight.
+On 23 October 2025, they released a re-recording of their Seven and the Ragged Tiger song "Shadows on Your Side", featuring new guitar parts by Andy Taylor.
 According to Rhodes, the remake was inspired by "the madness and joy of Halloween".
+A new single, "Free to Love", featuring Nile Rodgers, was released on 23 April 2026.

 Musical style and influences

-Duran Duran have been described as new wave, synth-pop, pop rock, dance-rock, and post-disco, as well as part of the new pop movement.
+Duran Duran have been described as synth pop and new wave, pop rock, dance-rock, and post-disco, as well as part of the new pop movement.
 Le Bon described the group as "the band to dance to when the bomb drops".
-Influences on Duran Duran included David Bowie, Roxy Music, the Beatles and the Doors; the electronic music of John Foxx's Ultravox, Kraftwerk, the Yellow Magic Orchestra and Giorgio Moroder; glam rock and American rock such as T. Rex, Iggy Pop, Lou Reed and Sparks; British punk and post-punk bands including the Clash, Sex Pistols and Siouxsie and the Banshees, the disco/funk band Chic and contemporary synth-pop groups Japan, the Human League and Orchestral Manoeuvres in the Dark.
-Andy Taylor was a fan of the rock band AC/DC.
-Roger Taylor said in a 2012 interview: "all these different influences were coming into the studio.
+Influences on Duran Duran included David Bowie, Roxy Music, the Beatles and the Doors; the electronic music of John Foxx's Ultravox, Kraftwerk, the Yellow Magic Orchestra and Giorgio Moroder; glam rock and American rock such as T. Rex, Iggy Pop, Lou Reed and Sparks; British punk and post-punk bands including the Clash, Sex Pistols and Siouxsie and the Banshees; the disco/funk band Chic; and the contemporary synth-pop groups Japan, the Human League and Orchestral Manoeuvres in the Dark.
+Roger Taylor said in a 2012 interview: "All these different influences were coming into the studio.
 Somehow, it had its own life.
 It became very unique in itself.
-It was influenced by a lot of different people".
+It was influenced by a lot of different people."